E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/Quantum_Smolyak/readme.rst

 ..
 If you want to add a citation, such as [CIT2009]_, please check the source code to see how this is done.
 Note that
 ..  citations may get rearranged, e.g., to the bottom of the "page".

-This module is intended to provide an efficient MPI parallelization of quantum dynamics in the frameworks of Smolyak method.
+This module is intended to provide an MPI implementation of quantum dynamics in the frameworks of Smolyak method.
 The parallelization, taking advantage of the Smolyak method, is designed to be applicable for various levels of machine, from small to massive clusters.
 This code, in the meantime, is also capable of the simulation of general molecules.